midani-47/Distributed_Systems_ii.O/DOCUMENTATION.md

 Future improvements could include:

 1. Adding a persistent database for the Authentication Service
-2. Implementing a more robust token management system with token refresh and proper revocation
+2. Implementing a proper JWT token system with signature verification
 3. Adding a service discovery mechanism using tools like Consul or etcd
 4. Implementing containerization with Docker and orchestration with Kubernetes
 5. Adding comprehensive monitoring and alerting